Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 In situations where slow mode is warranted, I first use the normal speed to get *almost there*, then release the movement key(s), hold down <kbd>l</kbd>, and correct my position. \
 After I do so, I release <kbd>l</kbd>, move to the ending location (screenshots, text telect, slider, etc), and similarly use <kbd>l</kbd> to correct my position there too (if needed). \
 **Very** important to not get baited into holding <kbd>l</kbd> for the entire move, most of which doesn't need to be that precise (and by extension *slow*).

+❗retract the 0, suggest the simple math to showcase the maximum constant speed

 ❗tapholdy has to be space for convenient usage of both sides at the same time ❗you can differentiate on press / on release events, but your action *has to* be a virtual key. think of it as if you're being required to use an alias as soon as you need to differentiate press/release. otherwise it's not more complex really